melisgl/autoload/README.md

-This is implemented by loading the `:AUTOLOADED-SYSTEMS` of `my-lib` and recording [`DEFUN/AUTOLOADED`][3b15]s. [`AUTOLOADS`][1e20] is a low-level utility used by [`RECORD-SYSTEM-AUTOLOADS`][dceb] that writes its results to the system's `:RECORD-AUTOLOADS`, `"autoloads.lisp"` in the above example.
-So, all we need to do is to call it regenerate the autoloads file:
+This is implemented by loading the `:AUTOLOADED-SYSTEMS` of `my-lib` and recording [`DEFUN/AUTOLOADED`][3b15]s. [`AUTOLOADS`][1e20] is a low-level utility used by [`RECORD-SYSTEM-AUTOLOADS`][dceb], which writes its results to the system's `:RECORD-AUTOLOADS`, `"autoloads.lisp"` in the above example.
+So, all we need to do is call it to regenerate the autoloads file:

 ```